top of page

 to continue.

-Material flows — ideas do not fail because of screws.
+Material flows — ideas do not fail for lack of screws.

 Wood, paints, fabrics, tools, screws, glue —